-Sam’s hands-on approach integrates design and construction with all his landscape projects.
-Designs are based on carefully honed construction techniques learned from Ford requiring skilled applications.
-Rock placement, earth shaping, and the use of layered and group plantings are essential techniques for creating naturalistic landscapes.
-Non-defined boundaries with soft edges and plantings connect to the wider environment.
+Sam’s hands-on approach integrates both design and construction.
+Designs are based on carefully honed construction techniques learned from Ford.
+Rock placement, earth shaping, and the use of layered and group plantings are essential techniques for creating these naturalistic landscapes.
+Sam blurs the garden edges creating seamless transitions with the wider environment.